-The issue can be understand with the following examples -
+The issue can be understood with the following examples -

 Illustration A - There are 4 members in the J.V. including the operating member and each member contributes Rs 100/- as part of their share.
 A total amount of Rs 400/- is collected.
 The operating member purchases machinery for Rs 400/- for the JV to be used in oil production.

 Sol.
 In the above example, there is no matter of ST/GST for the reason that the operating member is not carrying out an activity for another for consideration.
-The money paid for purchase of machinery is merely in the nature of capital contribution and is therefore a transaction in money.
+The money paid for the purchase of machinery is merely in the nature of capital contribution and is, therefore, a transaction in money.

 Illustration B - There are 4 members in the J.V. including the operating member and each one contributes Rs 100/- as part of their share.
 A total amount of Rs 400 is collected.
 The operating member thereafter uses its own machine and performs exploration and production activities on behalf of J.V.